 Roti are a simple flatbread made of whole wheat flour, water, and sometimes a little oil.
 They are cooked quickly on the stovetop, then placed over a flame for a short time, which makes them puff up.
 Then, at least in the recipe I used, they are brushed with ghee before serving.

 I was a little skeptical about the fact that there was no salt in these, but according to the recipe author, they don’t usually have salt.
-I guess they don’t need to have a lot of flavor on their own because they are served with other dishes.
+They probably don’t need to have a lot of flavor on their own because they are served with other dishes.

 I was pretty happy with how these turned out.
 They were very easy to make and I think they would go well with all kinds of dishes.
 I used the recipe from Cook with Manali.